 Sigmund and Pride were like two roommates.
 They were totally comfortable with each other, and they coexisted side-by-side but did not form a strong bond.
 When Pride passed in late 2016, Sigmund was placed with Ariel who also had recently lost her companion Thor.

-Today, Sigmund is happy in his new enclosure which is near the center of the Sanctuary.
-He is always at the bottom of his enclosure to greet staff, volunteers, and visitors when they arrive.
-Ariel is quite shy and likes to spend her days near the top of her mountain home.
-Sigmund visits with her and watches out for her, but he prefers hanging out at the bottom of the enclosure so he doesn’t miss any of the human comings and goings and he is always ready to sound the alert when it is time to eat.
+Sigmund was happy in his new enclosure which was near the center of the Sanctuary.
+He was always at the bottom of his enclosure to greet staff, volunteers, and visitors when they arrived.
+Ariel was quite shy and liked to spend her days near the top of her mountain home.
+Sigmund visited with her and watched out for her, but he preferred to hang out at the bottom of the enclosure so he didn’t miss any of the human comings and goings and he was always ready to sound the alert when it was time to eat.

 He was eventually diagnosed with degenerative myelopathy, a condition where the nerves begin to die.
 Sadly there is no way to cure or stop the degeneration, so we helped make him comfortable with appropriate treatment.
 And although Sigmund’s mobility steadily declined, he remained happy and engaged in life until the end.